Back Sprain

 • General testing of sensation, motor function, and reflexes (hypesthesia, hyperesthesia, allodynia; strength grading; reflexes)

 Because the symptoms of pulled muscles (back strains) and torn or stretched ligaments (back sprains) are virtually identical, both are referred to interchangeably.
 So, if you hear about a back muscle sprain treatment, it actually refers to treatment for a muscle strain.
-Whatever you call it, your NYC pain management physician only wants to ease your back sprain and get you back to your active lifestyle.
+Whatever you call it, your physician only wants to ease your back sprain and get you back to your active lifestyle.

 Back Sprain Treatment in Midtown New York